 It’s waterproof to a depth of 50 feet, dustproof, crushproof, and freezeproof—you get the picture!
 The dual-pane protective glass casing also appears to shield it from a wide range of adverse photographic circumstances, so if you’re dissatisfied with how sluggish your smartphone is, you know where to turn.

 In addition, there is a manual flash with 18 increments so that you may adapt it to the present shooting situation.
 The flash may also be used as an LED lamp to simulate natural lighting, which is particularly useful for portrait photography.

 We were taken aback by the decrease from a 16MP 1/2.3′′ sensor to a 12MP 1/2.3′′ sensor.
-However, there is no need to be concerned since Olympus has managed to turn this shortcoming into a significant advantage: a larger photosite results in improved low-light performance.
+But there’s no need to worry because Olympus has turned this flaw into a big advantage: a larger photosite makes the camera work better in low light.
 When it comes to underwater situations, Olympus would perform admirably, despite the fact that they are not particularly “bright.”

 Moving on, the 4.5-18mm lens features an aperture speed of f/2, which, when paired with an ISO range of 100-12800, provides photographs that are nothing short of amazing.
 There is some chromatic noise, but nothing that is overly distracting to spoil your picture experience.
 In the absence of good picture stabilisation, what would an underwater camera be like?

 Unfortunately, Olympus cameras do not come equipped with built-in picture stabilization, but rather with an ingenious field sensor technology that tracks your motions and collects information about your position.
 You may use the data you’ve gathered to create filters for your photographs, allowing you to brag about your adventures on social media.